TJVB/gitlab-webhooks-receiver-for-laravel/README.md

 On the GitLab pages with the webhook settings it is possible to test the webhook, use it to verify that everything works as suspected.

 ### Cleanup your hooks
 If you don't need the data saved in the webhook it can be a good idea to periodic remove the old data.
-Depending on the kind of hooks the body can be very big.
+Depending on the kind of hooks the body can be big.
 This can be done on the end of your event listener or with a package like [spatie/laravel-model-cleanup](https://github.com/spatie/laravel-model-cleanup).

 ## Credits